 It depends.
-The LME program at Western is specialized for library media specialists and educational technologists.
+The LITE program at Western is specialized for library media specialists and educational technologists.
 ALA accreditation is important for people seeking careers in colleges, universities, special libraries, and major public libraries.
-Some exceptions are the Los Angeles Public Library, public libraries in New York, and some small colleges.
 Kentucky has a certification program for public librarians from baccalaureate through the master's degree.
 Many graduates of the program do hold professional positions in smaller public libraries in Kentucky and some hold positions in private colleges.
 The large urban libraries in Kentucky (Louisiville, Lexington, and northern Kentucky) require an ALA accredited master's for professional positions.
 The School of Library and Information Science at the University of Kentucky is an ALA master's program.

 6. I do not have a bachelor's degree in education and do not want to be school librarian.
-Can I get the Master of Science in Library Media Education at Western?
+Can I get the Master of Science in Library Media Education at WKU?

-The master's degree in LME does not require prior teacher certification.
+The master's degree in LITE does not require prior teacher certification.
 Graduates of the program have found jobs in other types of libraries, public agencies, and businesses.
-Success cannot be guaranteed by the University because it depends on the circumstances of the individuals.
+Success cannot be guaranteed by the university because it depends on the circumstances of the individuals.

 7. What is the time limit for completing the master's degree?

 Six years.
-Courses listed on a student's program of study (called a Form C) that fall out of the six year time limit by the time a student finishes the program must be re-taken.
+Courses listed on a student's Program of Study that fall out of the six year time limit by the time a student finishes the program must be re-taken.

 8. Is the PRAXIS II Examination required for certification?